Retention Policy in Free and Workstation Editions

-When removing obsolete restore points, Veeam Agent for Microsoft Windows does not simply delete backup files from disk.
+When removing obsolete restore points, Veeam Agent does not just delete backup files from disk.
 It transforms the backup chain so that the backup chain always contains a full backup file on which subsequent incremental backup files are dependent.
 To maintain the consistency of the backup chain, Veeam Agent uses the following rotation scheme:

 - During every backup job session Veeam Agent adds a backup file to the backup chain and checks if there is an obsolete restore point.

 - If an obsolete restore point exists, Veeam Agent transforms the backup chain.
 As part of this process, it performs the following operations:

 - The earliest incremental backup file is removed from the chain as redundant: its data has already been injected into the full backup file, and the full backup file includes data of this incremental backup file.